Caption + Subtitle Format Converter

 - CPT.XML – XML format used for encoding captions into Flash video.
 It originated in the caption-embedding software Captionate.

-- DFXP – This is a common format used for captioning Flash video.
-It’s a timed-text format that was developed by W3C and stands for “Distribution Format Exchange Profile”.
+- DFXP – This is the most common format used for captioning Flash video.
+It’s a timed-text format that was developed by W3C and stands for “Distribution Format Exchange Profile.”

 - EBU.STL – This is a common subtitle/caption file format for PAL broadcast media.
 It was developed by the European Broadcast Union.

 - QT – Caption format used for QuickTime video or audio.
 It was developed by Apple.

 - RT – RealText captions for RealMedia video or audio.

 - SAMI (SMI) – Used for Windows Media video or audio.
 It was developed by Microsoft and stands for “Synchronized Accessible Media Interchange.”